Better skin and more money? A derm and recovery addiction specialist on the benefits of sobriety for ‘Dry January’ and beyond

-And just like that, there’s more time in the day.
 Time spent drinking (and recovering) adds up, but sobriety can give you that time back.
-However, this blessing in our time-compressed world can be a hard to navigate at first, especially on weekends.
+However, this blessing can be hard to navigate, especially on weekends.
 “If you simply stop drinking and don’t find something else to do, you can quickly find yourself obsessing over the fact that you are not drinking,” Blassingame notes.
-So perhaps try finding a new hobby or reigniting an old passion project.

 The views expressed in this article do not necessarily represent the views of Murad, and are for informational purposes only, even if the advice of physicians and medical practitioners are included.
 This article is not a substitute for professional medical advice, diagnosis or treatment, and should not be considered specific medical advice.

 Healthline Website, Food and Nutrition

 Dermatologic Surgery, 2005, volume 31, issue 7, 860-865